 Sacred Games 2 LEAKED Online By Tamilrockers!

-Netflix's much awaited series, Sacred Games season 2 released this Independence Day, and we can be sure that fans of the show are glued to their screens, watching it.
-However, in less than twenty four hours of its release, the infamous piracy website Tamilrockers have leaked the series online.
+Netflix's much-awaited series, Sacred Games Season 2 released this Independence Day, and we can be sure that fans of the show are glued to their screens, watching it.
+However, in less than 24 hours of its release, the infamous piracy website Tamilrockers has leaked the series online.
 Netflix as a streaming platform is conveniently available to everybody and it is unfortunate that such a thing happened.

 Sacred Games is created by Anurag Kashyap and Vikramaditya Motwane.
 The second season stars some of its earlier cast members such as Nawazuddin Siddiqui, Saif Ali Khan, and Pankaj Tripathi, while also introducing some new characters through Kalki Koechlin, Ranvir Shorey and others.